 |Link to Download||Get started here.||Get started here.|

-Let’s dive into each of these features and review the differences between WordPress.org and WordPress.com in more depth.
+Let’s dive into these features and review the differences between WordPress.org and WordPress.com in more depth.

 Cost of WordPress.org